SimonTC35/CollectiveErasmus/README.md

 # Sheepdog-Driven Algorithm for Sheep Herd Transport

-This project explores the **[Sheepdog-Driven Algorithm for Sheep Herd Transport by Liu et al., 2021](https://doi.org/10.23919/CCC52363.2021.9549396)**.
-The study moves beyond traditional swarm systems, where collective behavior emerges naturally within a group, to address a reverse problem: how a single agent (a "sheepdog") can control and direct a swarm (a "herd of sheep") from one location to another.
-The objective is to replicate and evaluate this sheepdog-inspired approach, focusing on how a single controlling agent can dynamically influence the herd to accomplish transport tasks.
+This project explores the **[Sheepdog-Driven Algorithm for Sheep Herd Transport by Liu et al., 2021](https://doi.org/10.23919/CCC52363.2021.9549396)** which focuses on how a single agent (a "sheepdog") can guide and control a group (the "herd of sheep") to move from one location to another.
+The goal of this project was to replicate and evaluate this approach, specifically implementing the backward semi-circle reciprocation algorithm described in the paper.

-In this project, we will implement the **backward semi-circle reciprocation algorithm** described in the paper.
-This algorithm incorporates key behaviors observed in real sheepdogs, including reciprocal movement in a semicircular path and dynamic selection of turn-around points based on the sheep's positions.
-The "sheep" in this simulation will be individual agents programmed to follow simple, preset rules that govern flocking behavior.
-The sheepdog, on the other hand, will use these rules strategically to control the sheep’s overall movement toward a defined goal.

-After implementing the base algorithm, our team will experiment with its parameters and performance under different conditions.
-This might include testing variations like obstacle placement, changes in herd size, or adjustments to sheepdog responsiveness.
-As we analyze the algorithm’s effectiveness in guiding the sheep herd, we may consider developing new behaviors or optimizations to enhance adaptability, with the potential for further applications in fields like autonomous drone or robot control.

 ## Team Members